High-Speed Service Framework (HSF) is a distributed remote procedure call (RPC) service framework that is widely used by Alibaba Group.

-- EDAS address registry
+- Enterprise Distributed Application Service (EDAS) address registry

-HSF depends on the registry for service discovery.
-Without the registry, HSF can only make simple point-to-point calls.
+HSF depends on the address registry for service discovery.
+If the address registry is not used, HSF can only implement simple point-to-point calls.

-- EDAS persistent configuration center
+- Enterprise Distributed Application Service (EDAS) persistent configuration center

-The persistent configuration center is used to store the governance rules of HSF services.
+The persistent configuration center is used to store governance rules of HSF services.
 Upon startup, the HSF consumer subscribes to required service governance rules, such as routing rules, grouping rules, and weighting rules, from the persistent configuration center to intervene in the address selection logic of the call procedure based on the rules.

-- EDAS metadata storage center
+- Enterprise Distributed Application Service (EDAS) metadata storage center

 - Synchronous calls